-During an asthma review our pharmacist would ensure that the patient has a Personalised Asthma Action Plan (PAAP) in place.
-This plan helps the patient understand how to optimise the use of their inhaler, how to alleviate symptoms and when to escalate treatment.
+During an asthma review our pharmacist would ensure that the patient has a Personalized Asthma Action Plan (PAAP) in place.
+This plan helps the patient understand how to optimize the use of their inhaler, how to alleviate symptoms and when to escalate treatment.

 If a patient knows how and when to take their treatment and what to do if their symptoms deteriorate, they are much less likely to present at A&E, thereby protecting themselves and NHS staff.

 We would use the review as an opportunity to direct them to healthcare literature and resources, for example, a video showing good inhaler technique.
 The pharmacist would also offer advice about social distancing and the latest guidance regarding Covid-19.

 The disadvantage of reviewing remotely is the inability to deliver tests and diagnostics.
 We couldn’t perform a peak flow check or pulse oximetry for someone with asthma or COPD.

 Following the review, the results are shared with a clinician in practice.
 The pharmacist and clinician can then jointly come to a consensus on any actions that need to be taken.
 These can include optimizing a patient’s medication or referral for a non-pharmacological intervention, i.e. smoking cessation advice or pulmonary rehab.